Renting a Nelson Alexander Property

 Connection of services such as gas, electricity, telephone and water are your responsibility.

 Please advise your Property Manager of the telephone number at the property when you have it connected.
-Also, should you change your mobile, work telephone number or email during your tenancy, please advise your Property Manager of the new business contact details.
+Also, should you change your mobile, work telephone number or email during your tenancy, please advise your Property Manager of your new contact details.

 There are various reasons you may need to be contacted throughout your tenancy by your Property Manager, such as repairs – so this information is vital.